 outbound car to catch lunch at Burger King.

 At 30th Street in the PM Rush Hour

 Three PL-4 dwarf PL signals, with 3 of the 4 aspects the signal can display.

 This is where we found one of the MARC trains, and the NJT train hiding between rush hours.....

 At Jefferson Station

-None of the leased trains come this far, they all stop at Suburban Station....
+None of the leased trains came this far, they all stopped at Suburban Station....